 Let's Start A War (Said Maggie One Day), inspired by the Falkland Island conflict, came in 1983.
 It marked the beginning of the creative end for these guys, with a series of flop releases and personnel changes following.
 Deptford John replaced Wayne, while Mad Mick replaced Egghead.
 Stix struggled with drug addiction and was sentenced to 7 years for armed robbery, while McCormick formed Zulu Syndicate.

 Horror Epics (1985) used sub standard heavy metal to flog their points of view, while Death Before Dishonour (1986) didn't manage to chart either.
-By the time The Massacre came in 1990, the line-up was in flux again with Wattie on vocals, Smegs (bass), Gogs (guitar) and Tony (drums).
+By the time The Massacre came in 1990, the line-up was in flux again with Wattie Buchan on vocals, "Smegs" (bass), "Gogs" (guitar) and Tony Warren (drums).
 The album gave them minor press coverage, mostly for their statement against the proposed "poll tax" mused by the Maggie Thatcher government (the issue would polarize Britain and be a key factor in the demise of Thatcher from power in the next election).
-But by now their albums were predictable, leaving only their hairdos and clothing, a throwback to the original '70's punk movement, as inspirational.
-Beat The Bastards (1996), with the line-up of Wattie (vocals), Arthur (guitar), Billy (bass) and Mullie (drums), was no exception.
+But by now their albums were predictable, leaving only their hairdos and clothing, a throwback to the original '70's punk rock movement, as inspirational.
+Beat The Bastards (1996), with the line-up of Wattie Buchan (vocals), Arthur Dalrymple (guitar), Mike Jacobs (bass) and Wullie Buchan (drums), was no exception.
 Fuck the System would follow in 2003.